Monica Seles: 1990–1992

-1992 was an equally dominant year.
-Seles successfully defended her titles at the Australian Open, the French Open, and the US Open.
+Seles was equally dominant in 1992, defended her titles at the Australian Open, the French Open, and the US Open.
 She also reached her first-ever final at Wimbledon, but lost to Graf.
-During Wimbledon, Seles encountered difficulty because of her habit of grunting or shrieking loudly when hitting shots.
-Her quarterfinal opponent Nathalie Tauziat was the first to complain to the chair umpire about it.
-During the third set of her semi-final match against Martina Navratilova, Navratilova also complained to the chair umpire about the grunting after Seles went up a break at 4–2.
+At Wimbledon, opponents criticized the vocalizations Seles made during play.
+Her quarterfinal opponent Nathalie Tauziat was the first to complain to the chair umpire.
+Navratilova complained to the chair umpire during the third set of her semi-final match after Seles went up a break at 4–2.
 Seles ended up losing the game and the break, but broke back and closed out the match.

-From January 1991 through February 1993, Seles won 22 titles and reached 33 finals out of the 34 tournaments she played.
+From January 1991 through February 1993, Seles won 22 titles and reached 33 finals in 34 tournaments.
 She compiled a 159–12 win–loss record (92.9% winning percentage), including a 55–1 win–loss record (98%) in Grand Slam tournaments.
 In the broader context of her first four years on the circuit (1989–1992), Seles had a win–loss record of 231–25 (90.2%) and collected 30 titles.
-She once again ended the year as the #1 ranked player in the world.
+She once again ended the year as the number one ranked player in the world.

 1993 stabbing attack

 Seles was the top-ranked women's player heading into 1993, having won the French Open for three consecutive years and both the US Open and Australian Open in consecutive years.
-In January 1993, Seles defeated Graf in the final of the Australian Open, which, at that time, was her third win in four Grand Slam finals against Graf.
+In January 1993, Seles defeated Graf in the final of the Australian Open, which, at that time, was her third win in four Grand Slam tournament finals against Graf.
 She then won the Virginia Slims of Chicago over Martina Navratilova in three sets.
-This was the last title that Seles won before the attack in Hamburg, Germany.

-On April 30, 1993, during a quarterfinal match against Magdalena Maleeva at the Citizen Cup in Hamburg, Germany, a German man named Günter Parche, an obsessed fan of Seles's rival Graf, ran from the middle of the crowd to the edge of the court during a break between games and stabbed Seles with a boning knife between her shoulder blades, to a depth of 0.5 in.
+On April 30, 1993, during a quarterfinal match against Magdalena Maleeva at the Citizen Cup in Hamburg, Germany, a German man named Günter Parche (1954–2022), an obsessed fan of Seles's rival Graf, ran from the middle of the crowd to the edge of the court during a break between games and stabbed Seles with a boning knife between her shoulder blades, to a depth of 0.5 in.
 She was quickly taken to a hospital.
 Her physical injuries took several weeks to heal, but she stayed away from competitive tennis for more than two years.
 Initially, there was speculation that the attack might have been politically motivated because Seles was from Yugoslavia.
 She was known to have received death threats in relation to the Yugoslav Wars.
 However, German authorities were quick to rule this out, describing her attacker as confused and possibly mentally disturbed.
-According to police, Parche intended to severely injure Seles so that she would be unable to play tennis and Graf would become the world No. 1 player again.
+According to police, Parche intended to severely injure Seles so that she would be unable to play tennis and Graf would become the world top player again.